-A student is allowed to have a parent write notes to excuse absences up to five (5) days in a semester.
-The sixth and subsequent absences in that semester will require a medical note.
-If one is not provided, the absence will be considered unexcused.
+A student is allowed to have a parent write notes to excuse absences up to thirty hours in a semester.
+Hours beyond the thirty and subsequent absences in that semester will require a medical note.
+If a note is not provided, the absence will be considered unexcused.

 During the school year students will need to turn in their money to the high school office by 10:30 AM in order to have the money deposited into their account for that day.
 No money will be taken while a student is in the lunch line.
 Parents who do not want to allow other students to use their child's lunch account need to notify Mrs. Babcock.

 Lunch prices will be $2.75 for regular lunch and $3.00 for basket meals for the 2017-18 school year.

 English Math Reading Science Composite